tjf952/tjf952.github.io/writeups/picoctf2020.md

 **Solution**

-Once again, we can use bash's bc function or python to do this conversion.
+Once again, you can use bash's bc function or python to do this conversion.

 ```console
 z3r0@disboard:~$ echo "obase=10; ibase=16; 3D" | bc